-I had acquired, over many decades, a lot of antique motorcycles; and restored many.
-I started collecting them when very young, all 52 of them were sold in the late 1980's to museums.
+I acquired, over many decades, a lot of antique motorcycles; and restored many.
+I started collecting them when very young, all 52 of them were sold in the 1980's to museums.
 I've not listed them here, in accordance with promises made to the museums that purchased them from me.
 The Contracts specify keeping my mouth pretty well shut.
-However, two of them are shown, in the museums, with a placard, showing my name and that I did the restoration and road testing.
+However, some of them are shown in the museums with a placard showing my name and that I did the restoration and road testing.
 YOU get to guess which museums.

-I was the secretary of the Vincent Owners Club, and at one time I had EIGHT Vincent's I OWNED, in my garage.
-I had ...I thought ...the only Vincent Black Prince in the USA, mine was a 1957 model (yes, 1957), the very last one, series D.
+I was the secretary of the Vincent Owners Club, and at one time I owned EIGHT Vincent's, all kept in my parents garage.
+I had ...I thought at that time, ...the only Vincent Black Prince in the USA, mine was a 1957 model (yes, 1957), the very last one, series D.

 1967 Kawasaki 250 Samuraii.
-I know I owned and rode this, but haven't much memory of it.
+I know I owned and rode this, but haven't any solid memory of it at all.

 1970 Honda Trail 90, was originally my father's.

 I have had the opportunity to test drive MANY DOZENS of other bikes, from pure dirt bikes, to crotch rockets.
 Way too long a list to put here.
 I test rode many bikes that came to my shop for work.
 I have test-driven bikes on "secret" roads used by some bike magazines, and have been able to ride some never-released or never in production, "factory" bikes.
 I have pro-wrenched on several race bikes I did not own.
-That includes another R60 sidecar rig, and a rather infamous Gilera and a V-8 Guzzi ...not to mention my antique collection of 52 bikes, all gone now.
+That includes another R60 sidecar rig, and a rather infamous Gilera and a V-8 Guzzi (YES!!) ...not to mention my antique collection of 52 bikes, all gone now.
 I spent some time 'playing' at Harrah's museum, in Reno, before they sold off much of the collection.
 A very long time ago, just before Honda decided to make a big splash in the USA with their "You meet the nicest people on a Honda" campaign, I was at a racetrack with buddies Don Vesco and McLaughlin; them test riding Honda #1 and Honda #2 racebikes.
-I 'stole' Donnies bike for a few laps.
-The exact details will not be set down here ....although some is in my biography on this site. http://bmwmotorcycletech.info/whothehellissnowbum.htm
+I 'stole' Donny's bike for a few laps.
+The exact details will not be set down here ....although some is in my biography on this site. https://bmwmotorcycletech.info/whothehellissnowbum.htm

 1983 BMW R100RT.
 This was purchased brand new by me in 1985 from a Sacramento dealership that had two of them, unsold stock; and, was going out of business.
 I modified it a lot, but, eventually, in a weak moment, thinking I'd build a K1100LT tug-EML sidecar rig, which I did not end up doing, at least not then, I sold it, and it was out of my hands for 7 months.
 I bought it back, and put a Ural sidecar on it, using a Lowell Neff sub-frame design and some of my own ideas, and I put a UNIT LL fork on it, and many MANY modifications.
 I sold it in April 2006.

 1984 BMW R100RT.
 Purchased it from an Oregon owner.
-Fixed it all up, and, after miles/smiles I sold it, but the agreement was that when it was HERE, I could maintain and RIDE it.
+Fixed it all up, and, after miles/smiles I sold it to a friend.
+We had an agreement that whenever it was HERE, I could maintain and RIDE it.
 That existed for years.
 It's now gone to him permanently, he lives in Los Angeles now, previously in North Carolina (yes, we shared the bike, even though he lived there).
-Full dresser set up for touring, Krauser type bags, trunk, radar detector, Luftmeister side tanks, Brown side-stand, Reynolds ride-off, Day-long seat, EnDuraLast Alternator, etc. I pretty much kept my paws off modifying the engine ...it is still single plugged, and basically stock.
+Full dresser set up for touring, Krauser type bags, trunk, radar detector, Luftmeister side tanks, Brown side-stand, Reynolds ride-off, Day-long seat, EnDuraLast Alternator, etc. I pretty much kept my paws off modifying the engine ...it was still single plugged, and basically stock.
 Does have a turbo-clutch, came to me that way.
-Radio came with it, since removed and replaced by another by the present owner. http://bmwmotorcycletech.info/R100RTsale.htm for this bike's page.
+Radio came with it, since removed and replaced by another by the present owner, who also installed a special ventilated aftermarket windshield.